-Minor improvement work is managed on a reactive basis or when required as part of larger rehabilitation projects.
+Minor improvement work is managed on a reactive basis or when required as part of larger rehabilitation projects, noting that drop crossings for pedestrian access often do not meet guideline grades for accessibility i.e. steep and dangerous.

 Public complaints related to drainage issues are logged in the Customer Request Management System and dispatched to the road maintenance contractor to triage and either fix the issue, or if an immediate fix cannot be made, escalate to council staff to investigate further.
 The main areas of concern are: